 For many years, doctors had only three ways to treat most cancers: surgery, radiation, and chemotherapy.
 A newer weapon in the fight against cancer is immunotherapy, harnessing the power of the immune system to attack cancer cells.

-St. Baldrick’s donations helped fund research that has resulted in the first successful immunotherapy for a childhood cancer – high-risk neuroblastoma.
+St. Baldrick’s donations helped fund research that has resulted in the first successful immunotherapy treatment for a childhood cancer, high-risk neuroblastoma.

-The treatment, developed by Dr. Alice Yu, a professor of pediatric hematology and oncology at the University Of California San Diego and St. Baldrick’s grant recipient, tested the effects of immunotherapy on the relapse rate of neuroblastoma patients.
+The treatment, developed by Dr. Alice Yu, a St. Baldrick’s researcher at the University of California San Diego, tested the effects of immunotherapy on the relapse rate of neuroblastoma patients.